-Muscular dystrophy is a group of genetic diseases that causes progressive muscle weakening and degeneration.
-The primary muscular dystrophy symptom is muscle wasting (a decrease in muscle size and strength).
+Muscular dystrophy is a group of genetic diseases that causes muscle weakening and degeneration that becomes worse over time.

-Our MDA Care Center clinic offers one-stop shopping for those who may require more complex care.
+Rush University Medical Center is a Muscular Dystrophy Association (MDA) Care Center.
+Our MDA Care Center offers care for people whose muscular dystrophy requires more complex care.
 Patients can be seen by all of the specialists involved in their care in one visit and one place.
-They can also access vital support services and resources.

 - Becker muscular dystrophy